VisoMasterFusion/VisoMaster-Fusion/README.md

 ### **Portable version**

 Download only the Run_Portable.bat file from this repo (you don't need to clone the whole repo) from link below and put it in a new directory were you want to run VisoMaster from.
 Then just execute the bat file to run VisoMaster.
 Portable dependencies will be installed on the first run to portable-files directory.
-Select your installed CUDA version on the initial run.
 - [Download - Start_Portable.bat](Start_Portable.bat)

 You don't need any other steps from below for the portable version.
 Always start visomaster with Start_Portable.bat